 Jubilant Foodworks started its business under the name Domino’s Pizza India Private Limited in 1995 and opened the first outlet of Domino’s Pizza in 1996.
 In 2011, Jubilant Foodworks signed a franchise agreement with Dunkin’ Donuts, an American coffee, and donuts chain to open its stores in India, the first of which opened in 2011.
-In the first quarter 2014, Jubilant Foodworks inaugurated the 700th Domino’s Pizza outlet and in the next 24 months, they went on to open 300 more outlets, making India only the second country after the United States to reach the 1000 store mark for Domino’s Pizza.
-After being in operations for over 20 years now, Jubilant Foodworks has over 1000 Domino’s Pizza outlets in India and 20 outlets in Sri Lanka while holding contracts for both Bangladesh and Nepal.
-The company aims to double their outlets till 2021.
+In the first quarter 2014, Jubilant Foodworks inaugurated the 700th Domino’s Pizza outlet, and in the next 24 months, they went on to open 300 more outlets, making India only the second country after the United States to reach the 1000 store-mark for Domino’s Pizza.
+After being in operation for over 20 years now, Jubilant Foodworks has over 1000 Domino’s Pizza outlets in India and 20 outlets in Sri Lanka while holding contracts for both Bangladesh and Nepal.
+The company aims to double its outlets by 2021.

 It is always said, the only thing constant is change, and that is what has happened in the last year.
-The Same Store Sales Growth (SSSG) of Domino’s has been consistently declining.
-To put things into perspective, Jubilant Foodworks has lost half their valuation and dropped from a peak value of Rs 12,700 crores in mid-2015 to Rs 6,500 crores in mid-2016.
-The 12 months have been really hard for the company and it has shaken from the core.
-Many key people have resigned from the company in these 12 months, causing internal instability.
+The Same Store Sales Growth (SSSG) of Domino’s declined consistently.
+To put things into perspective, Jubilant Foodworks lost half their valuation and dropped from a peak value of Rs 12,700 crores in mid-2015 to Rs 6,500 crores in mid-2016.
+The 12 months were hard for the company and shook it from the core.
+Many vital people resigned from the company in these 12 months, causing internal instability.
 Harneet Singh Rajpal who held the position of Senior Vice President and Head Marketing in Domino’s India resigned in July 2015, followed by Ravi Gupta, Chief Financial Officer who left in July 2016.
-But the biggest blow the company witnessed was on 20th September 2016 when Ajay Kaul, the CEO of Jubilant Foodworks resigned after holding the position for 11 long years.
-The notice not only hurt the company from inside, but the shares tumbled over 3 % on the D-Day while only a fortnight ago on September 6, 2016, the shares of Jubilant Foodworks dropped more than 10%.
+But the most significant blow the company witnessed was on 20th September 2016 when Ajay Kaul, the CEO of Jubilant Foodworks resigned after holding the position for 11 long years.
+The notice not only hurt the company from inside, but the shares tumbled over 3 % on the D-Day while just a fortnight ago on September 6, 2016, the shares of Jubilant Foodworks dropped more than 10%.

 How They Failed

-The techno boom that helped Domino’s India increase their already flourishing customer base led to the fall of its profits as well.
-It is always said, you should move with the times and this is where Domino’s has been failing to cope up.
-With the increase in the number of food related applications and the huge number of new restaurants piling up, the customers received a vast number of cuisines and food types to choose from.
-The stifling competition in the fast food industry, with a number of new Food Startups competing with the attention of the customers, led to the marginal downfall in the Domino’s sales.
+The techno boom that helped Domino’s India increase its already flourishing customer base led to the fall in its profits as well.
+It is always said, you should move with the times, and this is where Domino’s has been failing to cope up.
+With the increase in the number of food-related applications and the huge number of new restaurants piling up, the customers received a vast number of cuisines and food types to choose from.
+The stifling competition in the fast-food industry, with many new Food Startups competing with the attention of the customers, led to the marginal downfall in the Domino’s sales.

 The major blow came from the Food Delivery Services which nullified Domino’s major USP: quick and easy food delivery.
 Suddenly the options to order food from widened, leaving Domino’s far behind in the race.

-One other factor that has taken Domino’s to a spot of bother is the growth of Pizza Hut.
-Pizza Hut might not have such a big customer base in India as Domino’s but its idea is a lot different that Domino’s.
-While Domino’s boasts being a quick service restaurant, Pizza Hut, on the other hand, offers a casual dining experience combined with thee food that everyone loves, Pizza!
-Pizza Hut is a now also offering neck-to-neck competition to Domino’s by releasing BOGO offers and other such discounts.
+One other factor that took Domino’s India to a spot of bother was the growth of Pizza Hut.
+Pizza Hut might not have such a significant customer base in India as Domino’s, but its idea is a lot different than Domino.
+While Domino’s boasts being a quick-service restaurant, Pizza Hut, on the other hand, offers a casual dining experience combined with the food that everyone loves, Pizza!
+Pizza Hut is now also offering neck-to-neck competition to Domino’s by releasing BOGO offers and other such discounts.

-With the increase in prices all around, Domino’s has seen a quality depression to cater to the needs of the customers without increasing the prices and this has put them in a spot of bother.
-The decrease in quality hasn’t been well received by customers and many people have shifted to other joints to fulfill their pizza needs.
-Dominos even tries to innovate and has brought many new lines of pizzas, including the Chef’s Wonder pizzas which failed miserably, thus pushing Domino’s further into the abyss.
-Their newest addition, the Burger Pizza has not been able to impress the customers, thus keeping Domino’s still off-track.
+With the increase in prices all around, Domino’s India saw a depression in the quality.
+The decrease in quality wasn’t well-received by customers, and many people shifted to other joints to fulfill their pizza needs.
+Domino’s even tried to innovate and has brought many new lines of pizzas, including the Chef’s Wonder pizzas which failed miserably, thus pushing Domino’s further into the abyss.
+The addition of Burger Pizza was not able to impress the customers, thus keeping Domino’s still off-track.

-Adding to the despair of Domino’s, on May 23, 2016 The Centre for Science and Environment (CSE) posted results of a study conducted by them.
-The study conducted tests on the products of 38 fast food brands in Delhi which sell ready-to-eat bread.
+Adding to the despair of Domino’s, on May 23, 2016, The Centre for Science and Environment (CSE) posted results of a research conducted by them.
+The study conducted tests on the products of 38 fast-food brands in Delhi which sell ready-to-eat bread.
 It was found that almost 84% of the brands including Domino’s and Subway sell bread which contains potassium bromate and potassium iodate, components banned in many countries as they may cause cancer.
-The results did not bring any joy to the shareholders and the prices of Domino’s shares dropped to a three-month low.
+The results did not bring any joy to the shareholders, and the prices of Domino’s shares dropped to a three-month low.
 Attempts were made to deny usage of any such components by both Jubilant and McDonald’s but the damage had already been done.